 Hogetsu spoke in deferential tones and Eikou let out a long breath.
 Though a mere secretary, Hogetsu had graduated from the Imperial University and been chosen to serve in the imperial government.
 He was destined to rise to the high nobility.
-Eikou had to believe that he’d been read into the Shudatsu case, and also that Hogetsu would grasp the dilemma he was in.
+Eikou had to believe that Hogetsu had been read into the Shudatsu case, and also that he would grasp the dilemma Eikou was in.

 “It’s not exactly clear.”

 “Not exactly clear?”

 Eikou nodded.
 “His Highness did put a stay on the death penalty.
 Nevertheless, when the provincial and district courts hand down the same sentence, one would expect the kingdom to follow the established precedent, or at least give it all due consideration.
 We did request an opinion from His Highness and was told it was up to the Department of Justice to handle it.”

 “It’s hard to say whether he was simply referring to the stated role of the Department of Justice, or to all officers of the court, including everyone involved in the penal process.
 He probably meant to leave it up to the relevant employees in the Ministry of Fall.
 Too ambiguous a statement to tell.
 And as long as that stay on the death penalty exists, our hands are tied.
 Now is exactly the time I’d like to see an Imperial Rescript on the subject.”

 Eikou shook his head.
 “The minister’s determined position is that the stay on the death penalty shall continue.”